briatte/elus/HOWTO.md

   write_csv(., "additions.csv")
 ```

-Please let use know if you produce a better sample of politicians!
+Please let use know if you improve the contents of that file!

+# 3. Updating the code

+The current version of the code draws very directly on the functions published by [pablobarbera](https://github.com/pablobarbera) to download Twitter data.
+In parallel to these, we also ran a set of different functions that achieve identical results using the `twitteR` and `RTwitterAPI` packages: see the `00_functions-updated.r` file.